robokow/robokow-old-github/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 Fork a new theme into your Git repository.
 Then clone it.
 I am choosing <a href="https://github.com/poole/hyde">Hyde</a> here, because that one goes well with Jekyll.
 Once done I took the following steps:

 <ul><li>Removed posts directory and Copied _posts from the old installation into the new directory.
 And delete any other posts that came along with the new theme.
-<li>Copy also the file about.md and the _config.yml</li>
+<li>Copy also the file about.md if you've changed that.</li>
 <li>If you have made any more customisations, then copy those too into the new directory as well</li>
+<li>Edit the new _config.yml that came with your new theme to suite your needs</li>
 <li>Remove any custom stuff that came along with the new theme</li></ul>